LADI/jack-select/README.md

 You can start jack-select from your desktop's XDG-compatible start menu or add it to your autostart folder (e.g. `~/.config/autostart`) to have it started along your with your desktop.

+**Note:**
+If you do not have installed `PyGObject` and/or `dbus-python` via your distribution's package system yet, running the install command given above will try to install them via Python setuptools from the Python Package Index (PyPI).
+This will most likely require a compiler and some development packages to be installed, since not all indirect dependencies are available on PyPI as binary wheels for Linux.
+If this fails, try installing the packages `build-essential`, `python-dev` and `libcairo2-dev` (assuming your Linux distribution is a debian/Ubuntu variant) and try again.

+If `dbus-python` is installed via your distribution's package system, you may get the following error when running jack-select:

+    pkg_resources.DistributionNotFound: The 'dbus-python' distribution was not found and is required by jack-select

+This means that `dbus-python` was not installed in a setuptools-compatible way.
+Unfortunately this seems to be the case on most major Linux distributions.
+As a workaround, you can install a working versin `dbus-python` from PyPI only for your current user:

+    pip install --user dbus-python

 Requirements